pirogram/pirogram-content/books/programming-with-python/032-dictionary/topics/013-organize-map-as-list.md

   | eggs | 18 |
   | apples | 6 |

-  If we want, we can still organize this information as a `list`.
-In fact, to convince ourselves that `list` indeed is a bad choice for this kind of information, let's try to use `list` and see how it goes.
+  This is _map-like_ information.
+The question is: how do you organize this information as a list?
+It does look a little _listy_ but there are nuances that we would need to deal with.

-  So, how do you store _map-like_ information in a list?
   One approach is to lay it out linearly with item name and the count alternating.
 For example, you could say:

 ---
 type: live-code